vgurianov/uml-sp/docs/annotations.md

 ## 2. Conceptual modeling
 In UML2 SP this step is an *Analysis* workflow.
 An *Analysis model* is an artefact of *Analysis* workflow.<br/><br/>
-Realization "Run" use case :
+Realization "Step" use case :
 <p><img src="UseCaseRealization.png" alt="" /></p> <br>
 Class diagram (build from realization):
 <p><img src="SP%20ClassDiagram.png" alt="" /></p> <br>